Loading

 Herb and Olive

 For a healthy brunch served with steaming organic Kokako coffee, head to the popular Herb and Olive, named after the owner’s two children.
 Craving greens?
-Then choose the sprout slaw topped with halloumi or for a sweet-savoury combo, the French toast with bacon is rated top notch.
+Then choose the sprout slaw topped with halloumi or for a sweet-savoury combo, the French toast with bacon is rated top-notch.
 Vegans are also well catered for with offerings like tasty Mexican beans served with avocado and coconut yogurt.
 If you’re ticking off your Blenheim things to do and wanting lunch on the go, grab a tasty cheese scone from their delicious array of cabinet food.
 The café also supplies local milk, honey and Kokako coffee beans to locals and visitors in-the-know.

 Arbour

-Arbour is not only one of the best places to eat in Blenheim, but possibly the entire country.
+Arbour is not only one of the best places to eat in Blenheim but possibly the entire country.
 But who are we to boast?
-Come try this fine dining restaurant for yourself.
+Come try this fine-dining restaurant for yourself.

 Arbour offers feasting menus.
 You can keep it simple with the ‘Eat Local’ menu, or go all out with ‘The Many’ menu, which can feature sourdough with whipped butter, locally raised New Zealand King Salmon, foraged onion flowers, diamond shell clams, lamb shoulder croquettes, wild venison, or fresh pasta with a mild goats’ curd and walnuts.

 The tasting menu changes out seasonally but rest assured, it’ll include a delectable dessert too.
 Bookings are highly recommended.
+And you can relax and take a taxi home knowing its only 11 minutes from our Blenheim accommodation.

 Ask our guest services team at the Bella Vista Motel for restaurant recommendations to suit your tastes, because as locals, we know the best things to do in Blenheim.